 What should stakers know for the Ethereum Pectra Upgrade?

 EIP-7251, also referred to as ‘maxEB’, has the most potential impact on stakers.
-This proposal would increase MAX_EFFECTIVE_BALANCE from 32 ETH to 2,048 ETH, reduce the initial slashing penalty from 1/32 of a validator’s balance to 1/4096 and allow consolidation of active validators.
+This proposal would give validators the ability to increase MAX_EFFECTIVE_BALANCE (“max effective balance”) from 32 ETH to 2,048 ETH, reduce the initial slashing penalty from 1/32 of a validator’s balance to 1/4096 and allow consolidation of active validators.

 Importantly, most of the key changes will be at the discretion of the staker.
 For instance, the decision to consolidate multiple validators is left to the staker.
-These consolidations will likely be execution layer (EL) triggerable – meaning the staker will likely need to use their externally owned account (EOA) to sign a consolidation instruction.
+These consolidations will be execution layer (EL) triggerable – meaning the staker will need to use the withdrawal address key associated with their validator to sign a consolidation instruction.

-The decision of whether to consolidate validators is not a trivial one – see this piece for more.
+The decision of whether to consolidate validators or to increase max effective balance from 32 to 2,048 ETH is not a trivial one – see this piece for more.
+Note that whether we are talking about consolidations or increasing max effective balance, both decisions likely result in higher balance validators.
+So the analysis between these two decisions is similar.
 One of the key considerations is whether expected rewards and penalties change with consolidation.
 As a rule, expected rewards should be unchanged by the consolidation decision – the likelihood of being chosen for proposals and sync committee are proportional to a validator’s balance and attestation rewards are paid in proportion to a validator’s balance; meaning two validators with half the balance of a different validator have roughly equal total expected rewards.

 On the penalty side, penalties are higher with a higher balance, but like rewards, ex-ante, they are not expected to be greater when comparing a consolidated validator with its unconsolidated constituent validators.
 The analysis is a bit more nuanced when looking at ex-post penalties, i.e., what is the expected size of the penalty given that one has occurred.
 For this analysis a consideration of the type of penalty – missed attestation, slashable offense, inactivity leak, etc – needs to be considered along with its nature – what is the typical distribution of such penalties and are they likely to occur in clusters, i.e., affecting multiple validators at once?

-This is where EIP-7002 – EL triggerable withdrawals – comes in.
+This is where EIP-7002 – EL triggerable withdrawals and exits – comes in.
 Stakers will be able to trigger withdrawals (and full exits) from their EOA.
-So if a staker wanted to withdraw any amount above 32 ETH, they would need to trigger this from their EOA.
+So if a staker wanted to withdraw any amount above 32 ETH, they would need to trigger this from their EOA, assuming they have opted in to increasing their max effective balance to 2,048 ETH.

 Another important aspect of EIP-7002 is the ability for stakers to exit their validators using their EOA.
 This is particularly beneficial to stakers that use staking service providers.
 In the rare circumstance, where institutional staking service providers have not prepared for the extreme and rare scenario where the provider is unable to exit a validator on behalf of a customer, the customer will be able to simply use their EOA to exit the validator themself.